Information for dog owners within the City of Wanneroo.

 - Part of Two Rocks Beach, Two Rocks - south of the southern groyne

-Please note that you must maintain effective control of your dog whilst it is off-leash.
+Please note that you must maintain effective control of your dog at all times, including when it is off-lead.